Which program is right for you?

 - Infant and Family Development and Early Intervention / Early Childhood Special and General Education

 Autism Spectrum Annotation

-If you already have certification in Teaching Students with Disabilities and you are seeking certification to work with children on the autism spectrum, apply for the 12 credit Autism Spectrum Annotation that begins in Summer.
+If you already have certification in Teaching Students with Disabilities and you are seeking certification to work with children on the autism spectrum, apply for the 12 credit Autism Spectrum Annotation that begins in Spring.
 This sequence leads to an extension to certification in Teaching Students with Disabilities, or to certification in Speech and Language Disabilities, qualifying teachers for the Severe or Multiple Disabilities Annotation.

 Options for Those with No Prior Certification

 Candidates with no prior certification will need to apply to our dual certification programs.
 Please explore the programs at Special and General Education.